Quantum algorithm for estimating volumes of convex bodies: Introduction

-Technically, the analysis of the ball walk relies on a central conjecture in convex geometry, the Kannan-Lov{\'a}sz-Simonovits (KLS) conjecture (see~\cite{lee2018KLS}).
+The analysis of the ball walk relies on a central conjecture in convex geometry, the Kannan-Lov{\'a}sz-Simonovits (KLS) conjecture (see~\cite{lee2018KLS}).
 The KLS conjecture states that the Cheeger constant of any log-concave density is achieved to within a universal, dimension-independent constant factor by a hyperplane-induced subset, where the Cheeger constant is the minimum ratio between the measure of the boundary of a subset to the measure of the subset or its complement, whichever is smaller.
-Although this quantity is conjectured to be a constant, the best known upper bound is only $O(n^{1/4})$~\cite{lee2017eldan}, which can be used to prove that the ball walk converges in $\tilde{O}(n^{2.5})$ steps from a warm start.
-If the KLS conjecture were true, the ball walk would converge in $\tilde{O}(n^{2})$ steps from a warm start, implying a volume estimation algorithm with query complexity $\tilde{O}(n^{3})$ for arbitrary convex bodies.

-If $R/r=O(\sqrt{n})$, then we say the body is \emph{well-rounded}.
-In that special case, a recent breakthrough by Cousins and Vempala~\cite{cousins2014cubic,cousins2015bypassing} proved the KLS conjecture for Gaussian distributions.
+Although this quantity is conjectured to be a constant, the best known upper bound is only $O(n^{1/4})$~\cite{lee2017eldan}.
+However, in the special case when the convex body is well-rounded (i.e., $R/r=O(\sqrt{n})$), a recent breakthrough by Cousins and Vempala~\cite{cousins2014cubic,cousins2015bypassing} proved the KLS conjecture for Gaussian distributions.
 In other words, they established a volume estimation algorithm with query complexity $\tilde{O}(n^{3})$ in the well-rounded case.

 \tab{classical-volume-summary} summarizes classical algorithms for volume estimation.